dougeby/IntuneDocs/intune-azure/manage-apps/what-is-app-management.md

 ---
 # required metadata

-title: What is app managementtitleSuffix: "Intune Azure preview"
+title: What is app management | Microsoft Docs
+titleSuffix: "Intune Azure preview"
 description: "Intune Azure preview: Use this topic to learn the basics about app management with Microsoft Intune"
 keywords:
 author: robstackmsft